panzerdp/dmitripavlutin.com/content/posts/2016-06-28-array-creation/index.md

 ---
-title: "Power up the array creation in JavaScript"
+title: "Power Up the Array Creation in JavaScript"
 description: "ES6 improves the way arrays are created in JavaScript.
 See how the combination of array literal, spread operator and iterators upgrade array initialization."
 published: "2016-06-28"
 modified: "2019-07-05"